WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 `org.whiteflagprotocol.java` package with the `WfMessage` class and its nested creator class `WfMessage.Creator` are required.

+### Example

-A simple example for creating a new Whiteflag message of a type specified by a string with the message code:
+A simplified example for creating a new Whiteflag message of a type specified by a string with the message code:

 ```java
 import org.whiteflagprotocol.java.WfMessage;